 The Nationwide Emergency Department Sample (NEDS) is part of the Healthcare Cost and Utilization Project (HCUP) that is sponsored by the Agency for Healthcare Research and Quality (AHRQ).
-The 2015 NEDS is a publicly available database that can be purchased through the HCUP Central Distributor.

-The NEDS was created to enable analyses of emergency department (ED) utilization patterns and to support public health professionals, administrators, policymakers, and clinicians in their decision-making regarding this critical source of care.
+The NEDS was created to enable analyses of emergency department (ED) utilization patterns and to support research, public health professionals, administrators, policymakers, and clinicians in their decision-making regarding this critical source of care.
 The ED serves a dual role in the U.S. healthcare system infrastructure, as a point of entry for approximately 50 percent of inpatient hospital admissions and as a setting for treat-and-release outpatient visits.1 The NEDS has many research applications, because it contains information about geographic, hospital, and patient characteristics as well as descriptions of the nature of the visits (i.e., common reasons for ED visits, including injuries).

-The NEDS is the largest all-payer ED database that is publicly available in the United States, containing information from 30.5 million ED visits at 953 hospitals that approximate a 20-percent stratified sample of U.S. hospital-owned EDs.
-Weights are provided to calculate national estimates representative of 143 million ED visits in the U.S. for calendar year 2015.
+The NEDS is the largest all-payer ED database that is publicly available in the United States, containing information from 33 million ED visits at 953 hospitals that approximate a 20-percent stratified sample of U.S. hospital-owned EDs.
+Weights are provided to calculate national and encounter-level estimates representing 144 million ED visits in 2016.

-The NEDS is drawn from statewide data organizations that provide HCUP with data from ED visits that may or may not have resulted in hospital admission.
-Thirty-five HCUP Partner organizations contributed data for the 2015 NEDS.
-See Appendix A, Table A.1 for a list of HCUP Partner organizations participating in the NEDS.
+The NEDS is made possible by the voluntary participation of statewide data organizations that provide HCUP with data from ED visits that may or may not have resulted in hospital admission.
+Thirty-seven HCUP Partner organizations participated in the 2016 NEDS.
+See Appendix A. Table A.1 for a list of HCUP Partner organizations participating in the NEDS.

-By stratifying on important hospital characteristics, the NEDS represents a microcosm of U.S. hospital-owned EDs.
-Stratification is based on the following five characteristics:
+By stratifying on important hospital characteristics, the NEDS is designed to be representative of U.S. hospital-owned EDs.
+Stratified sampling is based on the following five hospital characteristics: